ovcharski/playwright-e2e/README.md

 - Making an order
 - Page Object Model
 - GutHub Actions with HTML report
+- Docker
+- Visual Regression Testing (VRT)? `toMatchSnapshot()` method
 - BDD?
 Playwright does not support natively BDD / Gherkin, but some work around solutions are available.
 Use the playwright steps to explain all Given/When/Then assertions  ([BDD implementation with Playwright test runner](https://github.com/microsoft/playwright))
 - API Testing?
 Playwright is not the best tool for API testing but it is possible ([API testing](https://playwright.dev/docs/test-api-testing))
 - Performance testing?
 Playwright is not designed for performance testing, but may be there are some variants.
 To be ivestigated.

-A repo with Postman collection for API testing of the same website is available here [ovcharski/postman-wp](https://github.com/microsoft/playwright).
+A repo with Postman collection for API testing of the same website is available at [ovcharski/postman-wp](https://github.com/microsoft/playwright).
 The repo is just for an idea for combination of Playwright UI and Postman API testing in a one whole package.

 # Checklist